-Dr Michelle Lim, Senior Lecturer and Clinical Psychologist
+Dr Michelle H Lim, Senior Lecturer and Clinical Psychologist

-Dr Lim is a Senior Lecturer in Clinical Psychology and leads the SHAW Laboratory.
-Dr Lim is interested in how subjective loneliness can negatively impact social functioning and exacerbate mental health symptoms (e.g., social anxiety, depression and paranoia).
-Her research has focused on reducing loneliness in young people with first episode psychosis and, or social anxiety disorder, as well as older adults.
-Dr Lim’s interest extend to the development and implementation of personalised mental health, cognitive biases in psychopathology, sub-clinical psychotic symptoms, decision-making and emotion regulation processes.
+Dr Michelle Lim is a Senior Lecturer in Clinical Psychology and leads the SHAW Laboratory.
+Dr Lim is interested in how loneliness can negatively impact social functioning and lead to poorer health outcomes.
+Her research has focused on addressing loneliness in different vulnerable age groups.
+Dr Lim’s interests extend to the development and implementation of personalised mental health, cognitive biases in psychopathology, sub-clinical psychotic symptoms, decision-making and emotion regulation processes.

 Professor Julianne Holt-Lunstad, Adjunct Professor of Psychology and Neuroscience